 11. The ability to keep an open mind.

 Potential engagement is often lost in the comments.
-If people are commenting, even if the comments aren’t quite on par with what you’d hope, you should definitely be responding.
-Sometimes people don’t engage with you because people don’t think they’re actually being listened to.
-When you engage with those that may sometimes think differently than you, the likelihood of everyone else commenting will also increase as they will feel that their input is actually important to you.
+If people are commenting, even if the comments aren’t quite on par with what you’d hope, you should be responding.
+Sometimes people don’t engage with you because people don’t think you’re listening.
+When you engage with those that may sometimes think differently than you, the likelihood of everyone else commenting will also increase as they will feel that their input is valuable to you.

 12. A great sense of humor.

-There is no truer words in social media than “Knowing your audience”.
-This is the essence to all things social.
-When we discussed this at our Social Media Meetup, a regular attendee, Marilyn, pointed out that a lot of the points we’re discussing in this exact article can change based on your audience.
-Her example was that where correct grammar and spelling may be important to some industries, there are some industries that thrive on using their own vernacular or slang.
+There are no truer words in social media than “Knowing your audience,” this is the essence of all things social.
+When we discussed this at our Social Media Meetup, a regular attendee, Marilyn, pointed out that a lot of the points we’re discussing in this specific article can change based on your audience.
+The example she used was where correct grammar and spelling might be important to some industries; some industries thrive on using their own vernacular or slang.
 By knowing your audience, and the things that interest them, the rest of the points in this article will come into focus.

 15. Awareness of syntax and context.

 Sometimes we get caught up in the passion of things and participate in social media when we aren’t quite sure what exactly is going on.
 Just because you see a new hashtag trending and you want to be with the “cool kids” and hashtag it too, doesn’t mean you should!
 Tamara at our meetup mentioned the Digiorno’s fiasco during a domestic violence awareness campaign using hashtag #WhyIStayed.
 They clearly didn’t understand the context of the hashtag, or else they probably would have never posted this tweet: